ros-industrial/industrial_ci/doc/index.rst

 Run ROS Prerelease Test
 -------------------------------------------------------------------------------------

 Running `docker-based ROS Prerelease Test <http://wiki.ros.org/bloom/Tutorials/PrereleaseTest/>`_ is strongly recommended when you make a release.
-There are, however, some inconvenience (requires host computer setup, runs on your local host, etc. Detail discussed in `a ticket <https://github.com/ros-industrial/industrial_ci/pull/35#issue-150581346>`_). `industrial_ci` provides a way to run it on your `Travis CI` test.
+There are, however, some inconvenience (requires host computer setup, runs on your local host, etc. Detail discussed in `a ticket <https://github.com/ros-industrial/industrial_ci/pull/35#issue-150581346>`_). `industrial_ci` provides a way to run it on your CI.

-To do so, add a single line to your Travis config (eg. `.travis.yml`):
+To do so, add a single line to your `CI config <#terminology>`_:

 ::